github/covid19-dashboard/_pages/related.md

 - [Search Trends for Coronavirus Symptoms, by Country](https://coronavirustracker.webflow.io/): shows earch-trends for coronavirus symptoms in the native language of the top-50 populated countries in the world (excl.
 China).
 - [Python Open Source Dashboard](https://covid19-dash.herokuapp.com): Interactive Covid-19 Dashboard, built from scratch in python on open source Plotly Dash with very few lines of code, including an animating global timeline map.
 Read 'About this Dashboard' in the Dashboard itself.
 It's open source and open for collaboration.
 - [COVID-19 Tracker: Days since N](https://mentalbreaks.shinyapps.io/covid19/): A shiny app that allows users to select countries and compare cumulative outcomes and growth rates on a standardized x-axis.
 Easy download of plots and filtered data tables in PNG and CSV formats, respectively.
+- [Effectiveness of airport screening at detecting travellers infected with novel coronavirus COVID-19](https://cmmid.github.io/visualisations/traveller-screening): Simulation that illustrates the impact of airport screening.
+-  [Covid-19 Online Screening Tool - screencovid.com](https://github.com/tconley/screencovid.com):  Assess your risk for COVID-19.
+- [Coronavirus Diary](https://github.com/joshua-s/coronavirus-diary): Coronavirus Diary is a mobile application that allows users to complete daily health checkups and receive personalized symptom assessments.
+If the user experiences symptoms in line with the disease, they will be prompted to contact their physician.